-I think the Kryptonite Kryptolok Series 2 Standard [Amazon] is the best budget priced, standard sized, mid-security lock available today.
+In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

-How secure is the Kryptolok Series 2 U-lock?
+How secure is the Kryptonite Kryptolok Standard U-lock?

-However, the steel used in the Kryptolok isn’t as high quality as that used in more expensive Kryptonite locks and the shackle isn’t double bolted.
-This means the Kryptolok will be more susceptible to cutting and leverage attacks.
+Although the hardened steel used in the Kryptolok isn’t as high quality as that used in more expensive Kryptonite locks, the 12.7 mm shackle will repel all but the biggest bolt cutters.

-In terms of security ratings, Kryptonite themselves give it an in-house score of 6/10 which they define as “moderate”.
-Of the independent lock testers, Sold Secure give it a very respectable Silver rating (from Bronze, Silver and Gold) while ART give it 2 stars (out of 5).
+In terms of security ratings, Kryptonite themselves give it an in-house score of 6/10, which they define as “moderate”.
+Of the independent lock testers, Sold Secure give it a Gold rating while ART give it 2 stars (out of 5).

-Is the Kryptolok Series 2 U-lock easy to carry?
+Is the Kryptonite Kryptolok U-lock Standard easy to carry?

 At 2.85 lb (1.29 kg) the Kryptolok isn't the lightest of the budget priced u-locks, but it’s not super heavy.
 You could carry it in a bag on your back without too much discomfort.
 But a decent frame mount would be better.